docsdevbr/symfony-doc-pt-br/string.rst

     u('Lorem ipsum dolor sit amet')->truncate(8, cut: TruncateMode::WordBefore); // 'Lorem'
     // returns up to the last complete word that fits in the given length, surpassing it if needed u('Lorem ipsum dolor sit amet')->truncate(8, cut: TruncateMode::WordAfter);   // 'Lorem ipsum'

-.. versionadded:: 7.2

-    The ``TruncateMode`` parameter for truncate function was introduced in Symfony 7.2.

 ::